2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-numberdoc.md

 `pvt_assigned_to` - This is the most important property of a number.
 It is the account id that the number should route to and will only be set on a number that is `in_service` or reserved.

-`pvt_previously_assigned_to` - When an account deletes a number maintained by a carrier module other than wnm_local it will transition to the `released_state` (as set in the configuration).
+`pvt_previously_assigned_to` - When an account deletes a number maintained by a carrier module other than knm_local it will transition to the `released_state` (as set in the configuration).
 When this happens the `pvt_assigned_to` will be cleared and this property will be populated with the account id that it was assigned to.

 `pvt_features` - This property is used to track what features (as supported by provider modules) are active on the number.
 When a provider is triggered by adding the appropriate properties it will automatically add or remove the associated feature to this list.
 The primary use of this is for the billing/services module.
 This parameter is maintained by the number manager and should not be changed directly.